 |Nonmotorized||$100,000 for each project||$100,000 for each project|

 Funding Anticipated (Average)$7 million biennially

 - Planning: Comprehensive plans, construction drawings, environmental assessments, feasibility and preconstruction studies, route surveys and reconnaissance, and site master plans

 - Land acquisition: Purchase in fee title, or lesser interests such as leases and easements.
 Grants may not be used for land acquisition by federal agencies.
 Leases must be for at least 25 years.

-- Access roads, parking, trails, and trail heads
+- Parking, trails, and trail heads

 - Sanitary facilities including sewer systems and other related utilities